 If made with olive oil, store them in the fridge door and they won’t harden as much or at all.
 A quick few seconds in the microwave or a bit of time on the counter will restore the olive oil so the dressing can be shaken again.

-Quite often, when I find myself making one dressing, as long as I have the ingredients out, I’ll make another, or even a few so they can be stashed in the fridge and ready when you want them.
+When I find myself making one dressing, as long as I have the ingredients out, I’ll make another, or even a few so they can be stashed in the fridge and ready when I want them.

 I think most of us eat salads for the health benefits – it certainly makes no sense to top them with overly sweet, cholesterol or trans fats ridden and additive full ingredients.